 Rubber Trees Across Thailand

 When you start to look around you will notice rubber tree plantations just about everywhere.
-These monoculture, 20 foot high commercial rubber tree plantations are generally privately owned and it’s estimated around 1.2 million Thai households have at least one person who works farming rubber.
+These fast growing, monoculture, 20 foot high commercial rubber tree plantations are generally privately owned and it is estimated around 1.2 million Thai households have at least one person who works year round farming rubber.

 When a tree is around seven years old it is ready to be tapped.
 This is done about every other day and mainly at night when it’s cooler.
-We sometimes hear our neighbors going out or see the farmers head torches among the trees from our home.
+We sometimes hear our neighbours (or at least our dogs do) going out or see the farmers head torches among the trees from our home.
 Each time a tree is tapped it yields about 50g of latex and the life of a tree is approximately 30 years.

-Like this post or have something to add?
+Like this kind of content or have something to add?
 Leave your comments below.

 Rubber Tree Plantations